briankoser/sfc-listeners-guide/episodes/0152-marvel-gets-back-three-characters-and-other-news.md

 # News
 Ben calls Quicksilver, "Pumpernickel"

-Robert Downey Jr. will star in a <i class="work-title">Pinocchio</i> movie
+Robert Downey Jr. will star in a {% workTitle "Pinocchio" %} movie

 Take That, Science: the Nepalese government released a memo from 1959 with regulations for yeti hunting

-Daniel calls in with the hosts' favorite <i class="work-title">Guardians of the Galaxy</i> news: David Tennant is rumored to voice Rocket Raccoon.
+Daniel calls in with the hosts' favorite {% workTitle "Guardians of the Galaxy" %} news: David Tennant is rumored to voice Rocket Raccoon.

-Netflix will not bring back <i class="work-title">Firefly</i> because the original audience was small and has not grown since.
+Netflix will not bring back {% workTitle "Firefly" %} because the original audience was small and has not grown since.